 We’ve spent a lot of time looking at Amazon Web Services recently.
-We’ve done an overview of the entire suite of solutions, we’ve looked at Autoscaling in some detail, and we’ve looked at some of the lesser known business applications of AWS that you might want to consider using.
-But today we are going to look specifically at cloud based storage.
+We’ve done an overview of the entire suite of solutions, we’ve looked at Autoscaling in some detail, and we’ve looked at some of the lesser-known business applications of AWS that you might want to consider using now that you've migrated to the cloud.
+But today we are going to look specifically at cloud-based storage.

 The Obligatory Analogy

 Imagine that you have been collecting books for years.
 It’s getting to the point where you can no longer fit them all in your house, but you aren’t willing to get rid of any.

 Using the traditional model you would have an extension built on the house.
 Then you’d box all the books up, take them through to the extension, and then put them out neatly on brand new bookcases.
 The whole extension is yours whether you are using it or not.
 You need to maintain it to make sure your books are safe, secure and accessible should you decide to retrieve one.

 The cloud model is that you take the boxes of books to a local storage facility that will store them on their own bookcases.
 They charge you only for the shelf space the books take up.
 They will make sure the room they are in is dry, at a reasonable temperature, and secure.
 They also give you a key so you can get in and access them at any point should you wish to.

 So now let’s put that to one side and go back to looking at your digital files and how we can use the cloud to store them.